JLF FIRM ARTICLES AND NEWS

 Injuries to Children While Heading to and from School

-In the midst of the COVID-19 pandemic, the 2020-21 school year is uncertain for many families.
+During the COVID-19 pandemic, the 2020-21 school year is uncertain for many families.
 However, no matter how your children might be learning, it’s important to do a safety refresh related to getting to and from school, as we all hope they will be safely returning to the classroom as soon as possible.
 Whether you drive your children, they take the bus, or they walk or ride their bikes directly to school, it’s important to pay close attention to the kinds of dangerous accidents they are susceptible to – and to plan accordingly.

 If you drive your children to school (or carpool with other parents), it’s important to keep in mind that traffic increases around drop-off and pick-up times.
 Further, because parents – and everyone else – have a lot on their minds during these trying times, motorists may be even more distracted than usual.
 Increased traffic funneling in and out of one area and increased distraction levels can be a recipe for dangerous car accidents.
 Help keep your children safe by always driving defensively and making car seats, boosters, and seatbelts (as applicable) non-negotiable – every time.